 He and his wife live in Eugene, but they spend summers in a log cabin (tour the cabin in this 1-minute video) they built by hand on a roadless stretch of a remote river in Oregon's Coast Range.
 Sullivan's memoir, Cabin Fever: Notes From a Part-Time Pioneer (1-minute video about the book) tells the humorous and dramatic story of the 25 summers that he and his wife spent building the cabin.
-Each year he leads a 3-mile champagne hike to the cabin on the second Saturday of September for the Salem Chemeketan outdoor club.
+Some years he leads a 3-mile hike to the cabin on the second Saturday of September for the Salem Chemeketan outdoor club.
 If you'd like to go, see his calendar to check if the trip is available this year.